Wake1st/investigation-competition/timeline_generation/GENERATION_PROCESS.md

     - [x] give each person a location
     - [x] set a time that intersects the murder time
     - [x] create occurences (possibly shared) for the timeline
-- [x] add primary nodes (everyone was somewhere - "dinner", "lounging", "found the body"... for a long duration of time)
+- [x] add primary nodes (group actions - "dinner", "lounging", "found the body"... for a long duration of time)
-- [x] add minor nodes
+- [x] add minor nodes (lone actions)
   - [x] go backwards from root node, then forwards from root node
+  - [x] these should connect with the primary nodes when appropriate

+## Stretch Goals
-  - [ ] switch between people, allowing a chance for an `Occurence` should a person's path cross another
+- [ ] allow people a chance for crossing another's path
   - [ ] "meeting"/"seeing"
   - [ ] "observing"/"overhearing"
-  - [x] these should connect with the primary nodes when appropriate
-    - ~~[ ] if they need to change `Location`, then insert the appropriate `Location` changes from one place to another~~
+- [ ] when a person changes `Location`, then insert the appropriate `Location` changes from one place to another
 - [ ] once someone "raises the alarm", everyone should either:
   - [ ] go to the "body"
   - [ ] take advantage of the "panic"